emmatinney/freesurfer/README.md

-# This is code to use freesurfer on the Northeastern Discovery Cluster
+# Freesurfer on the Northeastern Discovery Cluster
 ## This is how you run recon-all on the cluster
 reconnall_T1.sh runs one subject at a time. you will need to configure the file to direct it to the correct path.
 ```